mbfrisby/EndogenousLVModeration/README.md

 # EndogenousLVModeration
-Please email mbfrisby@umich.edu for questions concerning the use of the following code.
+Please email [Michael Frisby](mailto:mbfrisby@umich.edu?subject=[GitHub]%20Endogenous%20Latent%20Moderation) for questions concerning the use of the following code.

 This repository contains the R code needed to calculate the variance of endogenous latent variables.